 Escaping to fictional worlds is a way for me to cope with my disabilities, and taking even more time to think and write about something I’ve watched is an extension of that.
 From a selfish point of view, the kind of thing I do here is an escape from other aspects of my life.
 That sounds somewhat more depressing than it actually is!
 What I’m really trying to say is that distractions and escapism are good for my mental state, and that writing – something I’ve always loved doing – is a way to remain engaged with some of these fictional worlds long after I’ve stopped watching.

 Though I don’t talk about sexuality and gender issues extensively, you might as well know that I’m asexual and my gender identity falls somewhere in between male and female.
-The two flags in the upper-right corner of the website represent non-binary pride and asexual pride respectively, and I fly them proudly here.

 So that’s a little about me and how the website came to be.
 Perhaps it could be helpful to list some of the franchises that I enjoy to give you an idea of some of the topics I talk about.
 The main one is Star Trek, which has been my biggest fandom since the early 1990s.
 My first contact with the franchise was Star Trek: The Next Generation, which I watched during its original broadcast run here in the UK, along with Deep Space Nine and Voyager.
 I went back and watched The Original Series and its films in the ’90s too.
 During Enterprise’s run I didn’t tune in regularly – though I was still disappointed when it was cancelled!
 I know many Trekkies who didn’t watch the Kelvin timeline films beginning with the 2009 reboot, but I did and while they aren’t my favourite part of the franchise I think they’re solid standalone titles.
 When Discovery brought the franchise back to the small screen I was thrilled, and modern Star Trek is a big topic that you’ll find me talking about.